axemonk/Excel-formula/README.md

 ## Credits

 Made by \_alco and [michaelblyons][].
-Thanks to acid_form for the first key bug reports we've received and for Google Sheets functions.
+Thanks to acid_form for the first key bug reports we've received and for scraping the Google Sheets builtin functions.

 A **huge** thank you to [michaelblyons][] for his collaboration.